Victoria County Court Records

 Steps to locate a case:

-- Identify the correct clerk’s office.
-The Victoria County District Clerk maintains records for district court cases (felonies, civil suits above county court jurisdiction, and family law).
-The Victoria County Clerk maintains records for the county courts at law (misdemeanors and lower-value civil matters).
+2. Identify the correct clerk's office.
+The Victoria County District Clerk maintains records for district court cases — felonies, civil suits above county court jurisdiction, and family law.
+The Victoria County Clerk maintains records for the county courts at law, covering misdemeanors and lower-value civil matters.

-- Gather identifying information.
-Providing a case number, party names, date of birth, or offense date will speed up any search.
-The clerk’s office can help locate a case or cause number if you supply the offense type, approximate date, and the individual’s date of birth.
+3. Gather identifying information.
+A case number, party names, date of birth, or offense date will speed up any search.
+If you don't have a case number, the clerk's office can usually locate it with the offense type, approximate date, and the individual's date of birth.

-- Search online.
+4. Search online.
 The Texas Judiciary Online Case Search may provide limited docket information for some courts.
-Additionally, district clerk records may be searchable through the office’s own portal or the statewide system.
+District clerk records may also be searchable through the office's own portal or the statewide system.

-- Visit in person.
-Both the District Clerk and County Clerk offices are located at the Victoria County Courthouse:
+5. Visit in person.
+Both the District Clerk and County Clerk offices are at the Victoria County Courthouse:

 Victoria County Courthouse